forbeskcg/cgengrdocs/docs/fabrication/tutorials/laser_cutter_tutorial.md

 ## Objective

-Lasercutters are planer gantry machines that use a high power laser to burn through material.
+Laser Cutters are planar gantry machines that use a high power laser to burn through material.
 Most modern machines are CNC and use software to translate a 2D design into instructions to automatically move a head along an XY gantry.

 In this tutorial, we will:

-- Learn the process to setup and clean up the [Omtech 100 Watt laser cutter](../equipment/laser_cutter.md) in the Outback.
+- Learn the process to set up and clean up the [Omtech 100 Watt laser cutter](../equipment/laser_cutter.md) in the Outback.
 - Create a nametag you can wear around town.
 - Do all of the above without burning down the building :fire: or suffocating on toxic fumes :material-smoke:.